KittyGiraudel/SJSJ/_glossary/ARITY.md

 ---
 title: Arity
-description: the number of arguments of a function
+excerpt: the number of arguments of a function
 ---

 # Arity